brendanhay/text-manipulate/README.md

-# Text Case Conversion
+# Text Manipulate

-Manipulate programmatic identifiers and structurally non-complex pieces of text by delimiting word boundaries via a combination of whitespace, control-characters, and case-sensitivity.
+Manipulate identifiers and structurally non-complex pieces text by delimiting word boundaries via a combination of whitespace, ontrol-characters, and case-sensitivity.